What Does it Take to Be a Market Research Analyst or Marketing Specialist?

 - International Trade Specialist

-Are There Job Opportunities for Market Research Analysts and Marketing Specialists?
+Is There Going to be Demand for Market Research Analysts and Marketing Specialists?

 The states with the most job growth for Market Analyst are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maryland, or Maine.
 These states have the worst job growth for this type of profession.